-If you are a Canadian citizen or a permanent resident of Canada, you can sponsor your spouse, common-law partner, conjugal partner, dependent child (including adopted child) or other eligible relative (such as a parent or grandparent) to become a permanent resident.
+Canadian citizens and permanent residents of Canada can sponsor the spouse, common-law partner, conjugal partner, dependent child (including adopted child) or other eligible relative (such as a parent or grandparent) to become a Canadian permanent resident.

-When you arrive in Canada as a permanent resident, you can live, study and work in Canada but you must make every reasonable effort to provide for your own essential needs and those of your family.
+When you arrive in Canada as a permanent resident, you can live, study and work here but must make every reasonable effort to provide for your own and those of your family essential needs.

-If you sponsor a relative to come to Canada as a permanent resident, you are responsible for supporting your relative financially when he or she arrives.
+If you sponsor a relative to come to Canada as a permanent resident, you are responsible for supporting your relative financially when he or she arrives here.
 As a sponsor, you must make sure your spouse or relative does not need to seek financial assistance from the government.

-Certain provinces, such as Saskatchewan, Manitoba and Prince Edward Island, offer individual family sponsorship programs to reunite families.
-If you have a close relative who lives in any of these provinces, they may be able to sponsor you and your family members under this program providing they meet the eligibility criteria.
+Certain provinces, such as Saskatchewan, Manitoba and Prince Edward Island, offer family members sponsorship programs to reunite families.
+If you have a close relative who lives in any of these provinces, they may be able to sponsor you and your family members under this program provided that they meet the eligibility criteria.

-For more information on these programs click the button below!
+For more information on these programs, click on the button below: